Responsible children in their twenties and thirties may be ready to become full partners in your family’s financial life.

 How can you educate your children without overwhelming them or revealing more than you would like?
 Young adults do not need to know the exact value of family assets to learn the basics of wealth management and become involved in the family’s financial activities.
 To get started, outline the basic concepts you want them to learn.
 You might wish to include the following:

-Investing Fundamentals.
-A good place to begin an investing discussion is with an explanation of the three basic asset classes - stocks, bonds, and cash - and the concept of asset allocation.
-If your children are already familiar with these topics, now is the time to introduce more complex ones, such as hedge funds and derivatives.
-Consider sharing some basic information about the structure of your family's portfolio.
+Investing fundamentals.
+A good place to begin an investing discussion is with an explanation of the three basic asset classes—stocks, bonds, and cash— and the concept of asset allocation.
+If your children are already familiar with these topics, now is the time to introduce more complex ones, such as alternative investments.
+Consider sharing some basic information about the structure of your family’s portfolio.

-Estate Planning Basics.
-Because most estate plans include trusts, you might start there.
+Estate planning basics.
+Because many estate plans often include trusts, you might start there.
 A young adult should understand that a trust is an instrument created by a grantor (often parents or grandparents) and held by a trustee (often a financial institution) for a beneficiary (often children or grandchildren).
 To make this conversation relevant, you might begin by discussing the structure of any trust vehicles for which he or she is the beneficiary.
-If you wish to explain different types of trusts - such as dynasty or intentionally defective grantor trusts - it's usually a good idea to bring in advisors that can assist with the discussion.
+If you wish to explain different types of trusts— such as dynasty or charitable trusts— it’s usually a good idea to bring in advisors that can assist with the discussion.

 Taxes.
 It is crucial to communicate the importance of tax-efficient wealth management and the fact that the tax law landscape is ever changing.
 You can teach young adults about the investment and trust instruments that exist to help protect capital from erosion caused by taxes.
-Additionally, you might wish to explain recent changes in tax rates for earned income, capital gains, dividends, and estates.
+Additionally, you might wish to explain current tax rates for earned income, capital gains, dividends, and estates.

 If your children are still living at home, you can start addressing these topics during dinner or whenever you are together as a family.
 If your children are living on their own, consider scheduling a family retreat with your advisors.
 This gives you an opportunity to get together and allows younger family members to meet family advisors in a relaxed setting.
 Keep in mind that these conversations will be most successful when tailored to the age, interests, and knowledge of each child.
 If your daughter is studying to become an estate planning attorney, you might wish to share intricate details of your family’s wealth transfer strategy.
 If your son is a social worker, he might be more interested in the family’s philanthropic mission.
 And remember: These discussions are likely to reap rewards that are more than material.
 Educating children about important subjects and empowering them to make wise decisions can build trust and strengthen familial bonds.